 Proponents of sex-selective abortion bans claim they are needed to “prohibit discrimination against the unborn on the basis of sex” and to stop the practice of sex selection among Asian Americans in the United States.
 As noted, sex-selective abortion is only one among several methods available to select the sex of one’s offspring.
 None of the laws enacted or proposed in the United States prohibit methods other than abortion, such as sperm sorting or preimplantation genetic diagnosis (see discussion of Myth #1 below).
 Instead, the laws focus solely on abortion.
 Moreover, sex-selective abortion bans have not been shown to impact sex ratios in the United States.
 On the contrary, our study shows that laws in Illinois and Pennsylvania—adopted in 1984 and 1989, respectively—are not associated with changes in sex ratios at birth in those states (see discussion of Myth #4 below).
 Sex-selective abortion laws are part of the legislative campaign of groups opposed to reproductive rights.
 The laws are generally proposed by legislators who are anti-abortion.
 Our analysis found that over 90% of Republican representatives in the six states that enacted bans in the last four years voted for the laws.
 In contrast, less than 10% of Democrats voted for the bans in four of the six states.
 In the two states where sex-selective abortion bans achieved meaningful support from Democrats— Oklahoma and South Dakota—laws that restrict access to abortion consistently receive bipartisan support (see discussion of Myth #6 below).

-University of Chicago Law School - International Human Rights Clinic, National Asian Pacific American Women’s Forum, and Advancing New Standards in Reproductive Health, "Replacing Myths With Facts: Sex-Selective Abortion Laws In The United States" (2014).
-International Human Rights Clinic.
+University of Chicago Law School - Global Human Rights Clinic, National Asian Pacific American Women’s Forum, and Advancing New Standards in Reproductive Health, "Replacing Myths With Facts: Sex-Selective Abortion Laws In The United States" (2014).
+Global Human Rights Clinic.
 7.